conda-forge/conda-forge.github.io/src/orga/guidelines.rst

 4. Not as community friendly (leaves no opportunity to review decision).
 5. Blocks anyone from inspecting the broken packages.

+Instead, if possible, we prefer to take one of the following actions.

+1. If the only issue is in the package metadata, we can directly patch it using the `repo data patches feedstock <https://github.com/conda-forge/conda-forge-repodata-patches-feedstock>`__.
+   To change the repo data for your package, make a PR on the feedstock.

-Instead, we add an extra label ``broken`` to the package.
+2. If the the package contents themselves are broken, we add an extra label ``broken`` to the package.
 Packages with this extra label are removed from the repo data on the ``main`` label.
 Thus they are not considered by the solver but their binaries are still available on Anaconda.org.
 To get the ``broken`` label added to your package, please refer to :ref:`maint_fix_broken_packages`.

+Adding the ``broken`` label to a package is more destructive than patching the repo data and thus we prefer repo data patches over labeling things as ``broken``.

 Becoming a maintainer